Why switch property managers?

 1. What isn’t working with your current property manager?

-A great property manager who understands the Perth rental market takes a weight off your mind, and should never cause you extra stress.
+A great property management team who understands the Perth rental market takes a weight off your mind, and should never cause you extra stress.

 Yet, some clients have told us that their last property manager: